Image similarity metrics.

 Such metrics produce numerical values and are widely called full/reduced-reference methods for assessing image quality.

 compimg package is all about calculating similarity between images.

 It provides image similarity metrics (PSNR, SSIM etc.) that are widely used

 import numpy as np from compimg.similarity import SSIM some_grayscale_image = np.ones((20,20), dtype=np.uint8) identical_image = np.ones((20,20), dtype=np.uint8) result = SSIM().compare(some_grayscale_image, identical_image) assert result == 1.0 # SSIM returns 1.0 when images are identical

 - common metrics for calculating similarity of one image to another

 compimg is available on PyPI.
 You can install it using pip:

 pip install compimg

 Keep in mind that metrics are not aware of what kind of image you are passing.
-If metric relies on intensity values and you have YCbCr image you should pass only the first channel to the computing routine.
+If metric relies on intensity values and you have YCbCr image you should probably pass only the first channel to the computing subroutine.

 If you have any problems or questions please post an issue.